git/git.github.io/rev_news/drafts/edition-18.md

 switching branches on OSX with 12,000 Git LFS files:

 ```
-Default Git:                      6m2.979s + 0m1.310s = 364s
+Default Git and Git LFS:                      6m2.979s + 0m1.310s = 364s
-Git and Git LFS with stream filter support: 0m2.528s + 0m2.280s = 5s
+Git and Git LFS with filter protocol support: 0m2.528s + 0m2.280s = 5s
 ```

-He says that with his filter protocol the operation is almost 70 times faster and that he expect "even more dramatic results on Windows", as launching a new process is usually slower on Windows.
+He says that with his filter protocol the operation is almost 70 times faster in this particular use case and that he expects "even more dramatic results on Windows", as launching a new process is usually slower on Windows.

 When he started working on this, Lars first sent emails to the mailing list to get information about